FuntyGithub/FuntyGithub.github.io/README.md

 # FuntyGithub.github.io
-A website to link any other website projekts
+A website to link my other website projekts